google/starlark-go/doc/spec.md

 load("module.star", "x", y2="y", "z")    # assigns x, y2, and z
 ```

+Load statements must be at top level.
-A load statement within a function is a static error.
+It is a static error if a load statement appears within a function, if-statement, or a loop.

 ## Module execution